Birthing your baby: the second stage of labour

 findings of some of the recent research on normal, healthy variations between women’s labours and how long birth might take

-findings from some of the recent research on how and when women push and this can impact on birthing outcomes, including women’s experiences
+findings from some of the recent research on how and when women push and how this can impact on birthing outcomes, including women’s experiences

-findings from some of the recent research on different positions that women might use during for birthing and what impact these might have on outcomes, including women’s experiences
+findings from some of the recent research on different positions that women might use during birthing and what impact these might have on outcomes, including women’s experiences

 how we could better help women protect their perineums during childbirth